davidbenque/CFS-m-/README.md

 ## Conclusions
 The methods and protocols developed in this study demonstrate that flavor can be replicated in a quantitative and systematic manner[^17] though a modular computational approach.
 This lays the foundations for a paradigm shift in flavor synthesis.

-Our experiments confirm the hypothesis that Coca-Cola Company's Coca-Cola Classic™, Fanta Orange™ and Sprite™, with the addition of Monosodium Glutamate (MSG), are the primary components of an ester palette from which every flavor in the world can be recreated.
-Analogies to color theory's additive (RGB) or substractive (CMYK) color spaces[^18], suggest that a CFS(m) flavor system could increase the efficiency of flavor synthesis by several orders of magnitude.
+Our experiments confirm the hypothesis that Coca-Cola Company's Coca-Cola Classic™, Fanta Orange™ and Sprite™, with the addition of Monosodium Glutamate (MSG), can be broken down into their basic components and re-combined to form an ester palette from which every flavor in the world can be recreated.
+Analogies to color theory's additive (RGB) or substractive (CMYK) color spaces[^18] suggest that flavour synthesis may have found, at long last, its primary colors in the form of CFS(m).
+Such a flavor system has the potential to increase the efficiency of our industry by several orders of magnitude, while maintaining an acceptable degree of flavour diversity.

 The variety of digital color models currently in operation for specific purposes (eg. RGB, HSV, Hexadecimal, RAL, Pantone™, etc) highlight the potential for standardisation and replicability across global networks of suppliers, industries and consumers.

 Our iterative testing methods show that the FML file format provides a robust data structure for flavor semantics while remainging fairly readable.
 We hope it will encourage further research from the community that will expand the scope of characterised CFS(m) flavor space.

 ## References